rackerlabs/support-how-to/content/skype-for-business/set-up-dns-records-for-cloud-office-skype-for-business.md

 | SRV | example.com | lync01.mex09.emailsrvr.com | _sipfederationtls| | _tcp | 5061 |
 | SRV | example.com | sip.mex09.emailsrvr.com |  _sip | _tls | 5061

 **Note:** If you have an internal DNS, you must also set up these records on your internal DNS.
-If you want to enable Skype for Business federation with domains hosted outside of Rackspace or domains that are hosted within Rackspace, contact our support team to learn more.
+If you want to enable Skype for Business federation with domains that are hosted outside of Rackspace or domains that are hosted within Rackspace, contact our Support team to learn more.

 ### Related article